Common Issues

 Section titled “Simulation fails immediately”If a simulation stops as soon as it starts:

-- Application URL — Verify the URL is accessible from the internet.
+- Application URL — Verify the URL is reachable from the public internet.
 Local or internal-only URLs cannot be reached by the simulation engine.

 - Authentication — For apps that require login, confirm that the credentials configured in your application settings are correct.

-- Allowed domains — Check that allowed domains are configured properly in your application settings.
+- Allowed domains — Check that allowed domains are configured correctly in your application settings.

 Knowledge not processing